lincheney/bundler-multi-lockfile-hack/README.md

 generate_lockfile(groups: :test, lockfile: 'test.gems.lock')
 ```

 Generating lockfiles for gemfiles is best used in conjunction with the `eval_gemfile` method that Bundler already provides.
+This will occur every time `bundle install` or `bundle update` is run.

 ## Purpose